hahahihidede/Stream-Stock-Market-Data-to-GCP/README.md

     *   **Role:** Fully managed relational database service.
 Stores the ingested market tick data persistently.
     *   **Interaction:** Receives data inserts from the Cloud Function via its private IP address.
 5.  **Cloud Storage (GCS):**
     *   **Role:** Object storage service.
-Used as a staging bucket during Cloud Function deployment, where your function's code and dependencies are temporarily stored.
+Used as a staging bucket during the deployment of Cloud Functions, where your function's code and dependencies are temporarily stored.
     *   **Interaction:** Cloud Build uploads the function's source code and dependencies to a GCS bucket before building the container image.
 6.  **Cloud Build:**
     *   **Role:** CI/CD platform.
 Used by `gcloud functions deploy` (behind the scenes) to build the Cloud Function's container image from source code.